bcaro/wifilightV2-doc/docs/en_US/index.md

 Nevertheless, the compatibility of these peripherals is not guaranteed because the protocol can be modified by the manufacturers.
 Do not modify the device firmware without checking that it is compatible with the plugin.

 The sonoff DW2 is not compatible because it is purely cloud and does not go into Access Point to find apiKey and DeviceID.
-It is likely to be the same for all ewelink compatible door sensors.
+It is likely to be the same for all ewelink wifi sensors.

 The Zigbee Hub is not compatible (and purely cloud) as well as all Zigbee devices.

 No bulb or led strip is compatible.

-For multi-channel devices (like the Sonoff 4CH) you have to create as many wifilightV2 devices as there are channels, a copy of the first created makes it easy, then you have to change the channel number.
+For multi-channel devices (like the Sonoff 4CH) you have to create as many wifilightV2 devices as there are channels, a copy of the first created makes it easy, then you have to change the channel number

 For devices not present in this list or if the configuration does not work or if a device does not have the correct subtype and after using the device integration procedure, give the contents of the wifilightV2_inc logs in the [forum ](https://community.jeedom.com/t/plugin-wifilightv2-sonoff-ewelink-lan/2632) in order to allow the integration of the module in the plugin.